-More precisely, the dynamic programing algorithm works as follows: we start by performing a topological ordering of the gates of $C$ that is compatible with the underlying DAG of the circuit.
+More precisely, the dynamic programing algorithm works as follows: we start by performing a topological ordering $(v_1, \dots, v_N)$ of the gates of $C$ that is compatible with the underlying DAG of the circuit.
 In particular, it means that for a gate $v$ and an input $w$ of $v$, the topological ordering has to place $w$ before $v$.
-Moreover, we also add the following constraint: if $w$ and $w'$ are both inputs of a decision gate $v$ and if the edge $(w,v)$ is labelled by $d \in D$ and the edge $(w',v)$ is labelled by $d' \in D$ such that $d < d'$, then we ask for the topological order to place $w$ before $w'$.
-It is easy to construct such an ordering by simply doing a topological order of the DAG of $C$ augmented by the following edges: for every decision gate $v$ with sorted ingoing edges $e_1=(v_1,v),\dots,e_k=(v_k,v)$ (recall we assume $d_1=\ell(e_1) < \dots < d_k=\ell(e_k)$), we add edges $(w_i, w_{i+1})$.
-This modified DAG has size at most $2|C|$ and since computing a topological ordering of a DAG can be done in linear time, we can construct it in time $\bigo(|C|)$.
+This can be computed in time $\bigo(|C|)$.

-Now, we dynamically compute, for every gate $v$: \begin{itemize} \item $|\rel(v)|$, \item $\var(v)$, and \item $\nrel(v,d)$ if $v$ is a decision gate with an ingoing edge labelled by $d \in D$. \end{itemize} We proceed as follows: we start by allocating two tables $T_{\rel}$ and $T_{\var}$ of size $N$ where $N$ is the number of nodes in $C$ and a table $T_{\nrel}$ of size $N$ where for each gate $v$ of $C$, the entry $v$ of $T_{\nrel}$ is intialized with an array of size $|\mathsf{input}(v)|$ where each entry is initialized as $-1$.
-It is easy to see that $T_{\nrel}$ has size $O(|C|)$ since it contains one entry per edge of $C$.
+We dynamically compute, for every gate $v$, the values $|\rel(v)|$, the sets $\var(v)$, and if $v$ is a decision gate with an ingoing edge labelled by $d \in D$, we also compute $\nrel(v,d)$.